 Learn more in a consultation with one of our qualified lawyers.
 It is a completely free, no-obligation opportunity to get answers to your legal questions, including what you can expect from a truck accident claim.

-Call a Richmond Truck Accident Lawyer to Get Started
+Call a Richmond Truck Accident Attorney to Get Started

 If you have been injured in a truck accident and are unsure if you have a valid case, our lawyers at Geoff McDonald and Associates are here to help.
 Should we represent you, we are prepared to help you build a strong case by gathering essential evidence such as medical records, photographs of the accident scene and your injuries, the truck’s black box, trucking company records and anything else deemed relevant.